Here are three things you should know about Cedar Rapids…

 For a big dose of outdoor fun, stop at Wickiup Hill Learning Center located just north of town.
 You can explore the marsh or hike through the prairie and woodlands.
 Be sure to stop inside the lodge building to check out Oliver & Ava’s River Raft Adventure Exhibit.
 Open 8 a.m. to 4:30 p.m.
 Monday through Friday, 10 a.m. to 4 p.m. on Saturday and 1 to 4 p.m. on Sunday, Free

-Additional family adventure spots include the Cedar Rapids Museum of Art (home to the world’s largest collection of works by American Gothic artist Grant Wood), the National Czech & Slovak Museum & Library (where you can not only get a dose of culture, but also wander around the shops in the Czech Village), Cedar Rapids Kernels Baseball (where there’s always a “party at the park”) and Planet X Fun Center (bumper cars, rock walls and laser tag, oh my!)
+Additional family adventure spots include the Cedar Rapids Museum of Art (home to the world’s largest collection of works by American Gothic artist Grant Wood), the National Czech & Slovak Museum & Library (where you can not only get a dose of culture, but also wander around the shops in the Czech Village), and Cedar Rapids Kernels Baseball (where there’s always a “party at the park”).

 If you are looking to fuel up the family before the day’s adventures, pop in to American Skillet located on the city’s northwest side.
 They do a great traditional breakfast (the omelets and skillet creations are great) and their “fruit and fiber pancakes” are pretty hard to pass up.
 If you are looking to grab something light and a cup of coffee stop by The Blue Strawberry in downtown.